lumusitech/frontend-angular-shop-finder/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Code formatting

+[Prettier and Eslint with Angular](https://justangular.com/blog/configure-prettier-and-eslint-with-angular): Configure Prettier and ESLint with Angular 🎨

 ## Dependencies

 ### Dev dependencies